Brathay Trust: Course diversification

 In the mid-1960s, Brathay began to offer leadership and training and development programmes, targeted to adults from commercial companies, the government and other organisations.
 In 1963, the Francis C. Scott Charitable Trust was set up, with Scott's son Peter acting as the trust's chairman.
 The trust was a major source of funding for Brathay during its early years, though over time, Brathay became less reliant on the Scott family funds until the current position where the two trusts are entirely separate financially.

 In the early 1970s, the courses were further developed by Peter Prior of Bulmers and John Adair of the Industrial Society, who saw great opportunities of developing the youth courses into industry-based adult courses.
 Businesses such as the John Lewis Partnership developed annual staff development courses held at Brathay.
 In the late 1960s with the help of the Industrial Society, Brathay's four-week courses were refocused, to relate the activities to the participants' lives, and decision making in general.
 In 1967, Brathay opened the Field Study Centre, a one-week academic-focused programme for schools based at Brathay Hall, which continued to run until 1986.
 In the 1970s and 1980s, a variety of programmes were created in the wake of increased unemployment in the United Kingdom, targeting youth skills acquisition, and youth rehabilitation.
 The courses were developed alongside the Trident Trust, and focused on youth who had not completed secondary school.

 The trust became an Accredited Training Centre by the UK government, and in 1977 became a member of the Development Training Advisory Group, alongside Outward Bound, Endeavour Training and the YMCA.
 The group was a consortium that encouraged quality practices in outdoor education courses and youth training.
 Brathay's youth offender rehabilitation work continued on into the 1990s, where the trust worked alongside the Breakthrough Foundation.

 In January 2012, Brathay Trust acquired a contract to manage two Lake District outdoor centres owned by the Wigan Metropolitan Borough Council, Low Bank Ground, close to Coniston Water and Hinning House in the Duddon Valley.
 Both properties had been in danger of sale or closure, and Brathay Trust will continue to manage the properties until 2019.
+As of 2021, Brathay no longer manages the properties.